Threads & Chat

 Docker ImagePullBackOff errors causing TextQL downtime

 ImagePullBackOff, the Docker credentials used to pull TextQL images may have expired.Solution: Contact TextQL support at support@textql.com for updated Docker credentials or the latest Helm chart.
-Apply the updated credentials and restart the affected pods.What domains need to be allowlisted for VPC network firewalls?
+Apply the updated credentials and restart the affected pods.'Error 321: [unavailable] failed to refresh cached credentials' when chatting with Ana

 - Docker Hub — for pulling container images